I. Background on Technology Usage

 IV.
 Lesson Duration, Times and Scheduling

-I. Background on Technology Usage: Before I started touring again, I taught private in-person guitar lessons in my spare time from 2009 to 2012 and enjoyed it a lot.
+I. BACKGROUND ON ONLINE SKYPE LESSONS AND TECHNOLOGY: Before I started touring again, I taught private in-person music lessons in my spare time from 2009 to 2012 and enjoyed it a lot.
 However, I had to stop giving in-person lessons due to being gone on tour all the time.
 To accommodate students who wanted to continue lessons, I began teaching lessons via Skype, a practice I have continued due to the flexibility it affords me and my students in scheduling our lesson times.

 In addition to Skype, I also produce supplemental videos to reinforce concepts covered during our lessons.
 After watching a TED talk on using video to flip the classroom and reinvent education, I learned that supplemental videos allow students to review the examples covered in the lesson as many times as need until they get it right, whether the subject is music, mathematics, or physics.
 While I wasn't surprised by students improving after having a chance to study the lesson videos, I was surprised—and excited—to observe the rate at which students improved by simply reviewing the video that their own pace.
 With this simple development, I am expanding my teaching schedule and accepting more students for guitar lessons without sacrificing quality of instruction.

 II.
-General Lesson Plan: My main focus during lessons is to help my students acquire the skill set they need to play the music that interests them.
-Whether the student is playing guitar, bass, or piano, I emphasize sight-reading, melody, chords, and song forms.
-Depending on the student, lessons can be expanded to include instruction on songwriting and recording techniques using software such as Logic and GarageBand.
+GENERAL LESSON PLAN: My main focus during lessons is to help my students acquire the skill set they need to play the music that interests them.
+Whether the student is playing guitar, bass, or piano and/or studying music theory and songwriting, I emphasize an in-depth study of melodic contours and patterns, chord progressions, song forms and the marriage of lyrical themes to the accompanying music.

 While I am flexible on modifying this general lesson plan, I am adamant about the student learning to sight-read music, mainly because it gives a student practical technique for quickly learning new songs, improving their timing, tone and pattern recognition, and summarizing a song’s melody, pace and overall arc at a glance.
 I also require my students to email me mp3s of them playing their homework assignments at tempos determined during their weekly lesson.
 (Students can easily make recordings using their computers or phones.)
 Making a recordings on a regular basis allow students to hear exactly what they are doing well and what they need to improve.
-It also allows them to track their progress and listen to older recordings to evaluate their improvement over time.
+It also allows them to track their progress and grow accustom to presenting their musical work.

 III.
-Required Materials: The following materials should be purchased for the start of the first lesson.
-For guitar players, the first six items listed here can be found at most musical instrument stores:
+REQUIRED MATERALS: The following materials should be purchased for the start of the first lesson.

 - One guitar.
 Acoustic is preferred, but electric with an amplifier is also acceptable. ($100 and up)